Skip to main content

 • Healthcare and public safety workers who have contact with blood or body fluids

 Other hepatitis B antibodies (eg, antibodies against the hepatitis B core and B e antigens) are not produced in response to vaccination.
-This is because these antigens are not in the vaccine.
+This is because these antigens are not in the vaccine.2,3

 An immunometric technique is used.
 The anti-HBs binds to HBsAg ad and ay subtypes, which are coated on the test wells.
 Binding of a horseradish peroxidase-labeled HBsAg conjugate to the anti-HBs completes the “sandwich” formation.
 Unbound materials are then washed away.
 In the next step, the horseradish peroxidase catalyzes oxidation of a luminogenic substrate, producing light.
 Light signals are detected and quantified.
 Intensity of the light is proportional to the amount of anti-HBs present in the patient sample.
 The result is standardized to an international unit system and reported as milliinternational units per milliliter (mIU/mL).

-Results are interpreted as shown in the table.
+Results are intepreted as shown in the table below.

 HBsAg can be detected in the blood 4 to 10 weeks after exposure.
 This corresponds to onset of symptoms and viremia detectable by nucleic acid amplification methods.
 Most hepatitis B infections are self-limited and are associated with disappearance of HBsAg within 4 weeks of onset of symptoms.
-The anti-HBs then appears and increases to a plateau level that persists indefinitely.2
+The anti-HBs then appears approximately 4 weeks after natural infection and persists indefinitely.2,3

-No. After 3 intramuscular doses of vaccine, >90% of healthy adults and >95% of those <19 years of age develop immunity (ie, anti-HBs ≥10 mIU/mL).1 However, there is an age-specific decline in development of immunity.
-After age 40 years, about 90% of people become immune, but by age 60 years, only 75% of people become immune.1 Larger vaccine doses (2 to 4 times the normal adult dose) or an increased number of doses are required to induce immunity in many hemodialysis patients and in other immunocompromised people.1
+No. After 2-3 intramuscular doses of vaccine (depending on vaccine regimen), >90% of healthy adults and >95% of those <19 years of age develop immunity (ie, anti-HBs ≥10 mIU/mL).1 However, there is an age-specific decline in development of immunity.2,3 After age 40 years, about 90% of people become immune, but by age 60 years, only 75% of people become immune.1-3 Larger vaccine doses (2 to 4 times the normal adult dose) or an increased number of doses are required to induce immunity in many hemodialysis patients and in other immunocompromised people.2

 References